misicnenad/data-structures-and-algorithms/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Lessons are implemented as interchangeble classes.
-Each course section containing the lessons is represented as a separate namespace.
+Lessons in the course are implemented as interchangeble classes.
+Each course section is represented as a separate namespace.
 Only the lessons that included any significant coding were included in this repo.

 Class name formats are:
 - For course lessons: *Lesson + lesson_number + lesson_name* (e.g. `Lesson26BigOAndScalability.cs`)